Whimsy Stick

 Commonly Asked Questions

-Learning how to use a flirt pole to fix reactivity doesn’t mean eliminating drive or sensitivity — it means building the impulse control and handler focus that make reactivity manageable.
-A flirt pole for reactive dogs works by using structured drive activation to teach the dog to hold arousal without acting on it, and to defer to the handler under high stimulation.
+It doesn’t eliminate drive or sensitivity.
+It builds the impulse control and handler focus that make reactivity manageable.
+Structured sessions teach the dog to hold arousal without acting on it and to defer to the handler under high stimulation.
 Applied consistently over 3 to 6 weeks, this produces measurable changes in real-world reactive behavior.
-Most dogs I’ve worked with showed significant improvement within the first two weeks of daily structured flirt pole sessions.
+Most dogs I’ve worked with showed significant improvement within the first two weeks.

-Most dogs show noticeable improvement within 7 to 14 days of daily structured flirt pole for reactive dogs sessions.
-Week one: the dog learns Wait and Drop-it, and starts experiencing arousal-to-calm cycles.
+Most dogs show noticeable improvement within 7 to 14 days of daily structured sessions.
+Week one: the dog learns Wait and Drop-it and starts experiencing arousal-to-calm cycles.
 Week two: handler focus improves.
 Weeks three to four: impulse control begins transferring to walk behavior.
-Full reactivity management — reliable disengagement from triggers on cue — when using how to use a flirt pole to fix reactivity typically takes 4 to 8 weeks of consistent daily work.
+Full reactivity management typically takes 4 to 8 weeks of consistent daily work.

-Regular exercise depletes physical energy but leaves the neurological state that drives reactivity largely unchanged.
-A flirt pole for reactive dogs addresses this directly by cycling the dog through high arousal and deliberate self-control within a single session.
-Each wait-release-chase-drop repetition is a practice trial in holding drive without acting on it — the exact skill needed to interrupt reactivity on walks.
-Regular exercise doesn’t create those practice trials.
-That’s why behavioral transfer to real trigger situations happens faster with structured flirt pole for reactive dogs sessions.
-For the full explanation, see Benefits of Play for Dogs.
+Regular exercise depletes physical energy but leaves the neurological state driving reactivity largely unchanged.
+Structured flirt pole sessions address this directly by cycling the dog through high arousal and deliberate self-control.
+Each wait-release-chase-drop repetition is a practice trial in holding drive, the exact skill needed to interrupt reactivity on walks.
+That’s why behavioral transfer to real trigger situations happens faster with structured sessions.
+For the full explanation, see the hyper after walks guide.

-Start in the lowest-distraction environment possible — indoors, away from windows, no other animals present.
-If the dog can’t focus, run 5 to 10 minutes of calm sniff work first to lower the baseline before introducing how to use a flirt pole to fix reactivity.
-Don’t introduce a flirt pole for reactive dogs on a day the dog has already been reactive.
+Start in the lowest-distraction environment possible: indoors, away from windows, no other animals present.
+If the dog can’t focus, run 5 to 10 minutes of calm sniff work first to lower the baseline.
+Don’t introduce the flirt pole on a day the dog has already been reactive.
 Initial sessions should be short (5 minutes), slow, and successful.
 Build intensity over days, not within the first session.

 Yes, with appropriate precautions.
-Use a long line or enclosed space during early flirt pole for reactive dogs sessions.
+Use a long line or enclosed space during early sessions.
 Keep the lure low and moving horizontally to minimize joint stress.
 End every session with a deliberate all-done cue and calm wind-down.
-Don’t use how to use a flirt pole to fix reactivity immediately before known trigger exposure — allow at least 30 to 60 minutes for the dog to settle first.
-The full safe play mechanics are in the Flirt Pole Training Guide.
+Don’t use the flirt pole immediately before known trigger exposure.
+Allow at least 30 to 60 minutes for the dog to settle first.
+The full safe play mechanics are in the Training Guide.

-Only after completing Phase 1 and Phase 2 of the how to use a flirt pole to fix reactivity protocol.
-Introducing a flirt pole for reactive dogs around live triggers before reliable Wait and Drop-it cues are installed is likely to increase arousal rather than reduce it.
-Phase 4 trigger work starts at significant distance, well below threshold, using the flirt pole to redirect focus before the dog reacts — not as a response to an active reaction.
-Consequently, the sequencing matters more than most people expect when using this approach.
+Only after completing Phase 1 and Phase 2.
+Introducing the flirt pole around live triggers before reliable Wait and Drop-it cues are installed is likely to increase arousal rather than reduce it.
+Phase 4 trigger work starts at significant distance, well below threshold, using the flirt pole to redirect focus before the dog reacts.
+The sequencing matters more than most people expect.

-Two flirt pole for reactive dogs sessions daily is the target — one before the morning walk, one in the evening.
+Two daily sessions is the target: one before the morning walk, one in the evening.
 Morning sessions deplete accumulated overnight arousal and prime the dog for better walk behavior.
-Evening sessions process the day’s stimulation and help the dog settle overnight.
+Evening sessions process the day’s stimulation.
 Each session should be 10 to 15 minutes.
-Don’t exceed 15 minutes — neural fatigue is the goal when running how to use a flirt pole to fix reactivity daily, and longer sessions increase arousal rather than resolve it.
-Check real owner reviews for how others run this protocol day to day.
+Don’t exceed 15 minutes.
+Neural fatigue is the goal, not physical exhaustion.
+Longer sessions increase arousal rather than resolve it.
+Check real owner reviews for how others run this daily.

 Christopher Lee Moran